hammerheim-game/hammerheim-rules/3-equipment.md

 heretics, deviants, mutants, warlocks, blasphemers, necromancers, sinners and other enemies of Sigmar in all their foulness.
 Special Rules

-A Hero with the Hammer of Witches will hate all Possessed, Skaven, Beastmen, Chaos, Daemons, Dark Elf, Orc & Goblins and Sigmarite Sisters.
+A Hero with the Hammer of Witches will re-roll all failed To Wound rolls against Undead, Demons, Possessed, and spellcasters.

 ### Holy (Unholy) Relic

 In this age of superstition and religious fanaticism, holy objects are